mbaris/blog/content/pages/about.md

 socialImage: ""
 ---

-Hi, I am Mehmet Barış Kalkar, a computer engineer based in Ankara, Turkey.
-I work as a software developer at [Atlassian OpsGenie](https://opsgenie.com).
+Hi, I am Mehmet Barış Kalkar, a computer engineer located in Berlin, Germany.

-I am interested in procedural generation, devops, scalable and efficient software development.
+Currently, I started working as a software engineer at [Klarna.](https://www.klarna.com/) recently.
+Previosly I have worked at [Atlassian OpsGenie](https://opsgenie.com) for around 4 years.
+I am interested in learning more about DevOps, modern web applications, and scalable and efficient software development best practices.

-I also like reading fantasy novels, running and cooking in my free time.
+I also like reading fantasy novels, playing video games, snowboarding, running in my free time.

-This blog will serve as a place to share what i am learning and a platform to try new technologies like react, gatsby, github-pages, cloudflare etc.
+This blog will serve as a place to share what I am learning and a platform to try new technologies like react, gatsby, github-pages, cloudflare etc.